 > Am I wrong that there's nothing in your constraints which says that the inescapable area has to be attached to the horse?

 This thew me off at first.
 We do have the constraint that E[i,j]=0 if (i,j) is the horse.
 This means that the horse must be enclosed.
 However, I think it is theoretically possible that my solver could return a solution with two separate enclosed areas.
-In some sense this is OK in the spirit of integer programming, because if such a failure mode occurred, you wouldn't know it, it wouldn't be a quietly suboptimal solution.
+In some sense this is OK in the spirit of integer programming, because if such a failure mode occurred, you would know it, it wouldn't be a quietly suboptimal solution.
 But I suspect it would be possible to reformulate and prevent this.
 I'll think about it.

 Here's an adversarial level I designed: https://enclose.horse/play/ZxxGGo.
 I guess you can only get a score of 8, but the disconnected solver will think it can get a score of 13 by enclosing the other region.